 At the beginning of 2019 I created a new vision board.
 If you’d like to know more about vision boards, I’ll write a post explaining how they work – because they REALLY do!
 Anyway my new vision board featured a picture of Alys Fowler reaching up to pick broad beans from her glorious garden.

 At the time we were very keen to ‘grow our own’ and so Phill and I filled the garden with fruit trees and packets and packets of vegetable seeds.
-However the year before I had been very keen to get chickens.
+We were keen and had high hopes for our little homestead, however the year before I had been very keen to get chickens.

-Our rescue hens who came to us in a sorry state, were now very fat, very spoilt and very naughty hens who regularly escaped from their own garden and gobbled up anything that was brave enough to grow in their presence.
+Our rescue hens who had come to us in a very sorry state, were now very fat, very spoilt and very naughty.
+They regularly escaped from their own garden and gobbled up anything that was brave enough to try and grow.
 By mid-Summer only the fruit trees had survived.
 Nevertheless I continued to cook and eat free, organic produce.
 How?
 I went foraging.

-The great thing about vision boarding is that it sometimes reveals things to you that you were previously unaware of.
+The great thing about vision boarding (yes I’m back on that) is that it sometimes reveals things to you that you were previously unaware of.
 Perhaps I never really wanted to grow runner beans – I don’t even like beans very much.
-Perhaps I just wanted to pick food?
+Perhaps I just wanted to ‘gather’ food?
 I don’t know, but what I do know is that developing a love for foraging has been an eye opener in so many ways and that there are so many healthful reasons why you too should give it a go.

 You can’t forage from the car!
 You have to pull your boots on and go for a walk.
 If you’ve read my blog for a while you’ll know that I have Ehlers Danlos Syndrome, meaning that I suffer from unstable joints.
 Oftentimes this can make it difficult to walk.
 However I’ve found that when foraging, I can walk further – I expect it’s due to the slower pace and regular stops.